Accounting Journal Entries: Definition, How-to, and Examples

 Reversing Journal Entry

-Used to reverse an adjusting entry in the next accounting period.
+Used to reverse earlier adjustments in the next period.

 Closing Journal Entry